NOW ENROLLING for 2023 Classes!

 - Discuss the difference between the terms “primary diagnosis” and “principal diagnosis”.

-- Identify and properly use special terms, marks, abbreviations, and symbols used in ICD-9-CM coding system.
+- Identify and properly use special terms, marks, abbreviations, and symbols used in the new ICD-10-CM coding system.

 - Explain the format of the CPT system.

 - Discuss the qualifications for a “preventative medicine visit”.

 - Define the following terms, phrase and abbreviations:

 - Medical necessity

 - Code diagnoses and procedures from source documents to complete insurance information on the CMS-1500 claim form.
 (Formerly HCFA-1500)

 - State the four processing steps that must occur before a completed form can be mailed to the insurance company.